What is Portfolio Diversification?

-Why to Diversity the Portfolio?
+Why Diversity the Portfolio?

-Consider a person (Mr. A) who has just a basic idea about what finance is and he plans to invest his retirement savings.
-Since the investment is for his retirement, he plans to invest at very low risk and he just wants his portfolio to grow along with inflation.
+Consider a person (Mr. A) who has just a basic idea about what finance is, and he plans to invest his retirement savings.
+Since the investment is for his retirement, he plans to invest at very low risk, and he just wants his portfolio to grow along with inflation.
 This person is considered to have a very low-risk profile.

 On the other hand, consider an investor (Mr. B) who plans to invest 10% of his money in extremely risky assets.
 Alternatively, he might want to invest such that he gets the returns the same as the markets.

-If you look at any one of the above scenarios, each one has their own risk profile – Mr. A has a very low tolerance for risk and Mr. B has a very high tolerance for risk.
+If you look at any one of the above scenarios, each one has its own risk profile – Mr. A has a very low tolerance for risk, and Mr. B has a very high tolerance for risk.
 One should be aware of the fact that risk tolerance is not the same as risk aversion.
 Risk aversion is the character of a person to take more or less risk to the returns he is getting.
 If he tries to take less risk than the returns he wanted, he is supposed to be risk-averse.
 Since that is not in the scope of this article, let us just park that apart and see what and how investment can be diversified.

 Asset Classes for Portfolio Diversification